moia-oss/aws-codepipeline-trigger/README.md

 are only necessary, if you set `wait: true`, otherwise the GitHub Action Workflow continues without checking the pipeline state.

-Furthermore, if you have set `wait: true` then aws-codepipeline-trigger is able to forward the outputs of the CodeBuild Actions inside of the CodePipeline.
+Furthermore, if you have set `wait: true` and `follow-codebuild: true` then aws-codepipeline-trigger is able to forward the outputs of the CodeBuild Actions inside of the CodePipeline.
 To make use of this feature, the following permissions must be set as well:

 - `codebuild:ListBuildBatchesForProject`
 - `codebuild:BatchGetBuilds`